 On December 11, 2018, BVUA executed a consent decree with the DEQ regarding upgrades to its wastewater system.
 Under this decree, BVUA agreed to address inflow and infiltration issues regarding the wastewater system by either repairing or replacing lines.
-These projects must be completed by August 2026 unless extended by the DEQ.
+Under the amended consent decree, these projects must be completed by December 1, 2030, unless extended by the DEQ.
 The estimated cost of the improvement is over \$32.00 million.
 Most of these projects will be funded by issuing bonds to the Virginia Resources Authority (VRA).
-Revenue bonds issued to the VRA funded the project's first two phases.
+Revenue bonds issued to the VRA funded the project's first three phases.
+BVUA is on schedule to complete all projects before the deadline.